- Sphere Engine overview

 and thestderr

-from the "execution" stage
+data from the "test" stage respectively,

 Feedback from stages

 The Sphere Engine Containers module handles the output data of each stage separately.
-When running in the Workspace, the execution details can be presented in the integrated terminal or hidden - depending on the specific project needs.
+When running in the workspace, the execution details can be presented in the integrated terminal or hidden - depending on the specific project needs.

 For each stage executed during submission's execution via API the output data (stdout